 Permanent Diaconate

-278 deacons fulfill the sacramental sign of the church by serving at masses, in their parish communities, and across the archdiocese.
+Nearly 300 deacons fulfill the sacramental sign of the church by serving at masses, in their parish communities, and across the Archdiocese of Atlanta.
 On top of this selfless calling, they continue to work full-time jobs and support their families.
 Without our Deacons, we could not accomplish our mission of uplifting and supporting our people in the archdiocese and local community.

 The road to becoming a Deacon is a long yet rewarding journey.
 After receiving a recommendation letter from their pastor and going through a rigorous interview process, these men immerse themselves in six years of Aspirancy and academics.
 For most of them, this is while continuing to lead their families and advance their careers.